dev-bootcamp-2019/final-project-bryanherbert/README.md

 ![alt text](./img/Screenshot1.png?raw=true "Homepage")

-## Note on Investment Subscription Model
-Mimic enables investors to subscribe to the investment strategies of different managers.
-In a traditional investment fund, an investor transfers her investment to the fund and the manager at the fund will directly invest that capital into asset classes.
-The fund changes value and the investor recognizes her gains or losses when she withdraws her balance in the fund.

-With Mimic's Investment Subscription Model, the investor does not actually transfer capital to the manager, but instead allocates a "virtual balance" that she would like managed by the fund.
-The manager of the fund uses the sum of these virtual balances (total capital) to make investment decisions.
-However, each individual investor still controls the funds they've subscribed to the fund.

-The manager will make an investment decision on behalf of the fund and "place an order".
-This order is then broken down into smaller orders on a pro rata basis and communicated to each investor based on the size of her investment in the fund.
-The investor receives her pro rata order and executes it with their allocated capital through her broker.
-In this way, the investor's allocated capital for the fund is used to create a portfolio that will produce an identical return to that of the overall fund.
-Put simply, the investor subscribes to a fund and receives investment decisions proportional to her allocated capital in the fund.
-The only value transfer across the platform is the payment of management fees.

-For example, Investor A could allocate 100 ether to "Alpha Fund", which has a 2% management fee.
-When Investor A clicks the "Invest" button, she will only transfer 2 ether to hold in escrow for the payment of the management fee but retains ownership of the 100 ether investment.
-The resulting total capital of Alpha Fund increases to 1,000 ether and the manager of Alpha Fund makes investment decisions with that balance.
-The manager of the fund then decides to buy 1,000 ether worth of Apple shares and communicates that decision by placing an order on the Mimic platform.
-Investor A then receives an order to buy 100 ether worth of Apple shares (10% of the order because she owns 10% of the fund).
-Investor A uses her 100 ether of allocated capital to purchase the shares.
-In this way, her portfolio will "mimic" the performance of the fund.

 ## Structure
 The main contract is FundMarketplace.sol.
 It was implemented in Solidity v0.5.0 with the truffle development framework.
 This contract is responsible for storing the on-chain data, holding ether in escrow for fee payments and all the functions of the dApp.
 These functions are implemented across libraries that I wrote to decrease the size of the main contract.
 This choice is discussed in more detail in design_pattern_decsions.md.
 The libraries deployed as part of this project are:
 - CollectFeesLib.sol